drycc/workflow/src/applications/domains-and-routing.md

     an application, however you can work around this by pointing the @ record to the address of the load balancer (if any).

-To add or remove the application from the routing mesh, use `deis routing`:
+To add or remove the application from the routing mesh, use `drycc routing`:

-    $ deis routing:disable
+    $ drycc routing:disable
     Disabling routing for finest-woodshed... done

 This will make the application unreachable through the [Router][], but the application is still reachable internally through its [Kubernetes Service][service].
 To re-enable routing:

-    $ deis routing:enable
+    $ drycc routing:enable
     Enabling routing for finest-woodshed... done